adagrad/findb/README.md

 ## Credits
 Inspired by [JerBouma/FinanceDatabase](https://github.com/JerBouma/FinanceDatabase/) but using GitHub actions to keep data updated and use an SQL compliant database.
+No api client needed, just do SQL.

+A customized version of [Benny-/Yahoo-ticker-symbol-downloader](https://github.com/Benny-/Yahoo-ticker-symbol-downloader) is used to get the list of "all" symbols. [ranaroussi/yfinance](https://github.com/ranaroussi/yfinance) is used for the sector and industry information.
+And a lot of custom and direct _requests_ calls.